artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h30m45s" href="#t00h30m45s">[00:30:45]</a></div>

 **Dirk Sutro:** We're talking about blogging or web logging it's a new term for a somewhat familiar use of the Internet.
 We have three bloggers here.
 They each have Web sites or blogs.
-Mitch's is drive thru.org It's drive hyphen thru dot org.
-Lester's is Yeah Totally dot net and Joe over here is artlung dot com and Joe is updating his site as we speak.
+Mitch's is drive thru.org It's DRIVE-THRU.ORG.
+Lester's is YEAHTOTALLY.NET and Joe over here is artlung.com and [Joe is updating his site as we speak](http://artlung.com/blog/2002/07/16/79043592/).

 <div class="timestamp" style="text-align: right;"><a id="t00h31m11s" href="#t00h31m11s">[00:31:11]</a></div>

-**Dirk Sutro:** He's got his computer right here so if you want to see some some real time blogging go to artlung dot com and well where do we go from here.
+**Dirk Sutro:** He's got his computer right here so if you want to see some some real time blogging go to ARTLUNG.COM and well where do we go from here.
 How much time do you guys spend blogging a day?

 <div class="timestamp" style="text-align: right;"><a id="t00h31m26s" href="#t00h31m26s">[00:31:26]</a></div>

-**Lester:** Oh my gosh you know I was originally freelancing I would spend probably half my day on there... _ (**Joe:** Oh wow!)_
+**Lester:** Oh my gosh you know I was originally freelancing I would spend probably half my day on there... _(**Joe:** Oh wow!)_

 <div class="timestamp" style="text-align: right;"><a id="t00h31m33s" href="#t00h31m33s">[00:31:33]</a></div>